learning-zone/angular-basics/README.md

 #### Q. What module would you put a singleton service whose instance will be shared throughout the application (e.g. ExceptionService andLoggerService)?
 I would create a core module and provide all the singleton services I have from this module.
 I would import this module only in app.module so that, all the feature modules, even the lazy loaded ones, would use same instances of the services.

+#### Q. Why is it bad if Shared Module provides a service to a lazy loaded module?
+The lazy loaded scenario causes your app to create a new instance every time, instead of using the singleton.
+Lazy loading is the best practice of loading expensive resources on-demand.
+This can greatly reduce the initial startup time for single page web applications (SPA).
+Instead of downloading all the application code and resources before the app starts, they are fetched just-in-time (JIT), as needed.

+The eagerly loaded scenario your app to create a singleton, instead of creates new instance every time.

+**Example:**

+Suppose we had listed the UserService in the module's providers.
+Suppose every module imports this SharedModule.
+When the app starts, Angular eagerly loads the AppModule and the ContactModule.
+Both instances of the imported SharedModule would provide the UserService.
+Angular registers one of them in the root app injector (see above).
+Then some component injects UserService, Angular finds it in the app root injector, and delivers the app-wide singleton UserService.

+Now consider the HeroModule which is lazy loaded.
+When the router lazy loads the HeroModule, it creates a child injector and registers the UserService provider with that child injector.
+The child injector is not the root injector.

+When Angular creates a lazy HeroComponent, it must inject a UserService.
+This time it finds a UserService provider in the lazy module's child injector and creates a new instance of the UserService.
+This is an entirely different UserService instance than the app-wide singleton version that Angular injected in one of the eagerly loaded components.

 #### Q. How would you create a component to display error messages throughout your application?
 *TODO*